pixyzehn/pixyzehn.com/pages/links.md

 ---

 Here are some my favorite links, I sometimes back to them to refer them again.
 There may be worth reading them for sure if you never read them.
+The idea comes from [Things I Love by Khanlou](http://khanlou.com/love/) written by @khanlou.

 To be added...